open-nvr/ai-adapter/README.md

 ## License

 The reference server in this repo is **AGPLv3**.
 The SDK at [`opennvr_adapter_sdk/`](opennvr_adapter_sdk/) is **Apache-2.0** so adapter authors can publish under any compatible licence — including proprietary or classified.
 Adapter model weights you ship are not AGPL-bound; they remain under whatever licence the model itself permits.
 Running OpenNVR with your adapter as a network service triggers AGPL source-disclosure for the server-side modifications you've made.
 Full terms in [`LICENSE`](LICENSE).

+"OpenNVR" and the OpenNVR logo are trademarks of the project; an adapter may describe itself as "compatible with OpenNVR" but should not use the name as its own.
+See the [trademark policy](https://github.com/open-nvr/open-nvr/blob/main/TRADEMARK.md).

 For commercial licensing — closed-source adapters, proprietary redistribution, enterprise support — write to **[contact@cryptovoip.in](mailto:contact@cryptovoip.in)**.